Zuma206/base-safe/README.md

 <p id="description">A type-safe version of the Deta Base SDK</p>

+# Online & comprehensive docs are coming soon™

 <h2>🧐 Features</h2>

 Here're some of the project's best features:

-*   Type-safe API
+- Type-safe API
-*   Schema-based validation
+- Schema-based validation
-*   Build on top of the official API
+- Build on top of the official API
-*   Validated with Zod
+- Validated with Zod
-*   Built-in JSDoc documentation
+- Built-in JSDoc documentation

 <h2>🛠️ Installation Steps:</h2>